-The fees and costs considered in the calculator are only those which are deducted from your account (but exclude activity fees); and which directly impact your account balance.
-Any fees and costs which are paid from the fund's administration reserve and which do not directly impact your account balance or retirement outcome, have not been considered in this calculator.
+The administration fees in the table above are based off the administration fees paid by most Hostplus members.
+This does not include activity fees or any fees and costs which are paid from the fund's administration reserve, and which do not directly impact your account balance or retirement outcome.

 Salary is assumed to increase in line with wage inflation.
 In any future periods where you have a period of part-time employment, your salary is reduced on a pro-rata basis.

-Tax calculations allow for individual income tax rates, the Medicare Levy, the Low Income Tax Offset, Low and Middle Income Tax Offset and the Senior and Pensioners Tax Offset.
+Tax calculations allow for individual income tax rates, the Medicare Levy, the Low Income Tax Offset and the Senior and Pensioners Tax Offset.
 It does not take into account the Medicare surcharge or any HECS/HELP debt.
 Threshold and offset amounts in the first year are based on current rates.
 Thereafter they are indexed in line with wage inflation.

 Employer contributions are calculated as a percentage of salary and is defaulted to the Superannuation Guarantee (SG) rates below:

 |01/07/2025 and onwards||12.00%|